ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/environmental_links.md

 is identical to that of the soil microbes (which we discuss below).

 The zone the soil-microbial model is simulated for is of user configurable depth and is assumed to be homogeneous.
-This means that for each environmental variable and average value must be found for the entire zone.
+This means that for each environmental variable an average value must be found for the entire zone.
 These are calculated as follows:

 $$